 15. Digital Identification.
 You understand and agree that Escrow.com will create, issue, and verify a digital identification (a "Digital ID") for each User.
 This Digital ID is attached to each accepted electronic document and notification e-mails.
 You agree that Your Digital ID is a valid "Electronic Signature."
 Please review the General Escrow Instructions for more information about Escrow.com's use of the Digital ID.

 16. Fees.
-Unless otherwise agreed upon by each User in the Transaction, Buyer agrees to pay the fees for the Services that are disclosed on the Site at the time the completed Transaction Escrow Instructions are agreed to by all such Users, as well as any other fees, including, without limitation, third party service fees (e.g., shipping, appraisal, inspection, etc.).
+Unless otherwise agreed upon by each User in the Transaction, Buyer agrees to pay the fees for the Services that are disclosed on the Site at the time the completed Transaction Escrow Instructions are agreed to by all such Users, as well as any other fees, including, without limitation, third party service fees (e.g., shipping, appraisal, inspection, registration - domain or otherwise, etc.).
 Once paid, Escrow.com fees are nonrefundable.
 Escrow.com fees may change from time to time in Escrow.com's absolute and sole discretion.
+Additionally, Escrow.com may introduce new fees by providing 30 days' written notice.
 Escrow.com is not responsible for payment of any sales, use, personal property or other governmental tax or levy imposed on any items purchased or sold through the Services or otherwise arising from the Transaction.

 17. Taxes.
 Some of our fees may be subject to applicable taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction (collectively, “taxes”) and, unless expressly noted, our fees are exclusive of applicable taxes.
 You acknowledge that we may make certain reports to tax authorities regarding transactions that we process.